Skip to main content

 (info) When later using the view in Care, Care users can temporarily change the sorting of the cases in the view or apply additional filters to adjust the view to their individual needs (see “Change the sorting in a view” and “Apply additional filters to a view“ further in this article).

-8. (Optional) Set up filters for the view (see “Available view filters“ further in this article).
+9. (Optional) Set up filters for the view (see “Available view filters“ further in this article).

-9. Once done, click Create.
+10. Once done, click Create.

-The view is created and appears in the list of the views.
 The view is disabled by default and is not visible in Care.

-10. To enable the view and make it visible in Care, toggle the switch in the Status column to ON.
+11. To enable the view and make it visible in Care, toggle the switch in the Status column to ON.

 The view is enabled and visible in Care.